dominikpanzer/RESULT-for-ABAP/README.md

 ```

 ## Test List
 I like to create a simple [acceptance test list](https://agiledojo.de/2018-12-16-tdd-testlist/) before I start coding.
-It my todo-list.
-Often it is domain-centric, this one is quite technical.
+It's my personal todo-list.
+Often the list is very domain-centric, this one is quite technical.

 |Test|
 |----|